Feirell/ts-key-performance-issue/README.md

 Have a look at the `script` section of the `package.json` for the generation of diagnostic files.

 A sample output of the `--extendedDiagnostic` can be found in the `diagnostic.txt`

+See the issue which references this repository: [TypeScript issue #46840](https://github.com/microsoft/TypeScript/issues/46840)